-Theory and practice in the teaching of literacy for the middle level grades, including various instructional approaches to reading, writing, listening, and speaking; motivating student readers and writers, vocabulary and comprehension, strategies for various writing modes, purposes, and audiences; and the basic components of assessment.
-Integration of literature suitable for the middle level; selection and evaluation of appropriate fiction, nonfiction, and poetry for instruction, as well as literature-based instructional methods.
-This course includes an embedded field experience component, which requires students to work with middle grades learners during normal school hours.
+Theory and practice in the teaching of literacy for the middle level grades, including various instructional approaches to reading, writing, listening, and speaking; motivating student readers and writers; vocabulary; comprehension, strategies for various writing modes, purposes, and audiences; and the basic components of assessment.
+This course includes a field experience component, which requires students to work with middle grade students during normal school hours.